afnanenayet/kaggle-titanic/README.md

 demographics.

 # Setup
-You can use conda for your setup or pip with a virtual environment.
+You can use conda for your setup or pip/with a virtual environment.

 We use the following packages: